flyteorg/flytelab/README.md

 |:---------|
 | There are more templates in the `templates` directory depending on the requirements of your project. |

-You'll need to answer two questions:
+Answer the project setup questions:
 ```
 project_name: my_project          # replace this with your project name
 project_author: foobar            # replace this with your name
+github_username: my_username      # replace this with your github username
+description: project description  # optional
 ```

 | **Note** |